-HTTPS May Be Not As Safe As You Think
+HTTPS May Be Not as Safe as You Think3 min read

 Your every web step from email correspondence to online shopping must be kept out of cyber criminals’ hands.
 Unless you are a tech-savvy person, your knowledge won’t be enough to protect own web privacy.
 That is why developers take care of it and offer us different encryption methods which are applied in data transfer systems.
 Most of us strongly believe that sites with HTTPS protocols represent one of these methods.
 However, it would appear that there is an attack which may break your online protection and allow scammers to spy on you.
 The issue of safety while surfing the web seems extremely important to bring it to the light.
 In view of this, we begin a brief dive down the rabbit hole of HTTPS to describe you what is really going on and how online security works.